el634dev/React-Cryptocurrency-API/README.md

 Open (http://localhost:3000) to view it in your browser.

 The page will reload if you make edits and will save the page once you reload.
-You will also see any lint errors in the console, npm and in the browser.
+You will also see any lint errors in the terminal, node command prompt and in the browser.
-Testing is not necessary for this project.

 ## Learn More